Graduate program frequently asked questions

 Applications are assessed using the APS Work Level Standards APS Level 3.
-Make sure to review these to gain an understanding of the work requirements and qualities we are looking for.
+Make sure to review these standards to understand what we are looking for.

-The DFAT program is extremely competitive.
-What are you actually looking for?
-What would make me stand out?
+What are you looking for in candidates and what would make me stand out?

-The department continues to build and renew the workforce by bringing in a mix of people with a wide range of skills, experience and knowledge.
+DFAT continues to build and plan for our future workforce by bringing in people with a wide range of skills, experience and knowledge.

-- team players who build relationships with stakeholders and peers
+- are team players who build relationships with stakeholders and peers

-- practical problem solvers, who are flexible, adaptable, resilient and resourceful
+- are practical problem solvers, who are flexible, adaptable, resilient, and resourceful

 Are graduate programs the only realistic pathway towards a career in DFAT?

 No. The graduate program is an entry level program for people who have recently finished tertiary study.
-DFAT also recruits regularly for bulk intakes and for specialist skills and capabilities at different levels.
-All our vacancies are advertised on the careers pages of the DFAT website.
+DFAT also recruits regularly for a variety of roles, seeking specialist skills and capabilities at different levels.
+All vacancies are advertised on DFAT's careers page.

-The graduate program suits early career professionals who are interested in undertaking a two year program that combines training in between four work placements around the department.
-The program provides graduates with a lot of support and guidance and the peer support that comes from being part of a cohort, which is an added bonus for graduates who have relocated to Canberra.
+The graduate program suits early career professionals who are interested in undertaking a 12-month program that combines training and work placements.
+The program provides graduates with support and guidance, including a cohort of other graduates to meet and build friendships with.

-Does the demand for STEM disciplines disadvantage humanities or more generalist disciplines?
+Does demand for STEM disciplines disadvantage humanities or more generalist disciplines?

-No. The DFAT graduate program looks for candidates with a range of disciplines from a range of universities.
+No. The program looks for candidates from a range of disciplines.
 We value diversity and different ways of thinking.

-Many students are fortunate to be able to participate in different programs in Australia and overseas that enrich their academic, personal and professional experiences.
-This is not, however, a prerequisite to join the DFAT graduate program.
-What makes a candidate's application stand out is not what opportunities they have had, but how they have used them and how they can demonstrate to the selection committee that they have learned skills and abilities that would be relevant in the DFAT workplace.
+What makes a candidate's application stand out is not what opportunities they have had, but how they have used them and how they can demonstrate they have skills and abilities that would be relevant at DFAT.

 Does DFAT value research from graduates in the form of a dissertation/thesis?

-DFAT values the commitment, critical thinking and initiative of candidates completing a dissertation, however it is not a requirement when applying for the graduate program.
-We welcome the skills and abilities that are developed through undergraduate study.
-General life and work experience are also valued, where candidates learn practical skills including team work, resilience and interpersonal skills.
+DFAT values the commitment, critical thinking and initiative of candidates completing a dissertation, however it is not a requirement for the graduate program.